Ceasar/Encyclopedia/src/literature/adler_1966.rst

-    Here I wish only to record this fact about our schools, a fact which concerns us all, because in large part they have made us what we are today—people who cannot read well enough to enjoy reading for profit or profit by reading for enjoyment.
+    Here I wish only to record this fact about our schools, a fact which concerns us all, because in large part they have made us what we are todaypeople who cannot read well enough to enjoy reading for profit or profit by reading for enjoyment.
 (11)

     But education does not stop with schooling, nor does the responsibility for